Heapy/kotbot/core-gen/src/main/resources/latest.md

 * Entities must not be nested, use parse mode MarkdownV2 instead.
 * There is no way to specify “underline”, “strikethrough”, “spoiler”, “blockquote”, “expandable_blockquote” and “custom_emoji” entities, use parse mode MarkdownV2 instead.
-* To escape characters '_', '*', '`', '[' outside of an entity, prepend the characters '\' before them.
+* To escape characters '_', '*', '`', '[' outside of an entity, prepend the character '\' before them.
 * Escaping inside entities is not allowed, so entity must be closed first and reopened again: use _snake_\__case_ for italic snake_case and *2*\**2=4* for bold 2*2=4.